 If you buy chicken or choose it when dining out, you might see marketing terms like ‘free range’ and certifications like ‘RSPCA Approved’.
 But what do these terms mean and what should you look out for in order to be an educated consumer and make your choices meaningful for animal welfare?
 Read on as we explain the most common terms on chicken labels in Australia and what they mean for animal welfare.

 What is RSPCA Approved chicken?

 Meat chickens are inquisitive, intelligent birds with individual personalities.
-To have a good life, they need space to move and flap their wings, quality litter to promote good foot health and dust bathing, and perches to help promote good muscle and bone health.
+To have a better quality of life, they need space to move and flap their wings, quality litter to promote improved foot health and dust bathing, and perches to help promote muscle and bone health.

 Under the RSPCA Approved Farming Scheme Standard for meat chickens, whether raised indoors or with access to the outdoors, meat chickens are encouraged to do the things that come naturally to them in an enriched environment that goes well beyond what’s required under the law.

 To achieve RSPCA Approved certification, farms must meet the 370 requirements under the RSPCA Standard and are assessed regularly by specially trained RSPCA Assessors.
 Meat Chicken farms with the RSPCA Approved certification are assessed four times in the first year on the Scheme and, if there is a strong track record of good conformance, this can drop down to three or two assessments a year.
 Abattoirs are also assessed annually by RSPCA Assessors and CCTV is required.